Fees and Compensation

 For Amounts Above $5,000,000 0.50% 0.125%

 In addition to the fees illustrated in the schedule above, Five Seasons will charge the client a 0.5% annual advisory fee (0.125% quarterly) for managing any custodial account balances allocated to individual equity securities (as differentiated from equity mutual funds).
 However, it should be noted that the decision as to whether or not individual equities will be a part of a given client’s account(s) under management will be made by mutual agreement between Five Seasons and the client during the development of the Investment Policy Statement (for more information on the IPS, please refer to the description of Wealth Management services under the “Types of Advisory Services” heading above).
 Only a small minority of Wealth Management custodial accounts contain individual equity securities.

 Any custodial client account balances that are allocated to cash and cash equivalents (e.g. Money Market funds), solely to meet the client's short-term financial obligations and/or the client's need for income (as described in the Investment Policy Statement), will not be subject to fees.
 In addition, the first quarterly Wealth Management fee will be prorated according to the actual number of days any client accounts are being managed by Five Seasons.

-“Held-Away” Accounts Under Our Management – “Held-away” accounts under our management will also be listed in the client’s Investment Policy Statement.
+“Held-Away” Accounts Under Our Management – “Held-away” accounts under our management will also be listed in the client’s initial Investment Policy Statement.
 Some “held-away” custodians offer clients the ability to allow their financial advisors to withdraw advisory fees directly from these “held-away” accounts under our management.
 Clients without any custodial accounts under our management may take advantage of this facility to pay our fees if it is available.
 In this case, the client must consent in advance to direct debiting of their investment account(s).